mrluc/exreps/README.md

 ### Todos

+The default 1-day/6-day jumps from SM2 need to be tested.

+We should cap how far out SM2 can push the next repetition date, and make this configurable.

 We should probably use a protocol, with an implementation for our Fact struct.

 We should probably think about whether practical concerns found in most spaced reps